EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 ![image](https://github.com/EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem/assets/151207530/6d9af246-1475-4206-b185-7ae4c2f43c15)

 ### Stage 6 - Route B
-Following that the Data Analysis Route A was not able to significantly characterize the Top 25% (Q1) properties by their Coming Year Forecasted Revenue, it was decided to try to this by relating to the entire population of properties in Washington, United States.
+Following that the Data Analysis Route A was not able to significantly characterize the Top 25% (Q1) properties by their  Forecasted Revenue, it was decided to try to this by relating to the entire population of properties in Washington, United States.

-### Stage 7 - Route B: Analyzing the properties' by Coming year Forecasted Revenue Quarterials in Washington, United States, by their Property Type
+### Stage 7 - Route B: Analyzing the properties' by  Forecasted Revenue Quarterials in Washington, United States, by their Property Type
-Applying the plot() method together with the scatter() method on the listings_clean_missing_values_Washington DataFrame, using the forecasted_revenue field for the x-axis and property_type field for the y-axis for convenience, revealed that there are 2 outliers records (0.04%) which have forecasted_revenue bigger that 2,000,000 USD in the Coming Year.
+Applying the plot() method together with the scatter() method on the listings_clean_missing_values_Washington DataFrame, using the forecasted_revenue field for the x-axis and property_type field for the y-axis for convenience, revealed that there are 2 outliers records (0.04%) which have forecasted_revenue bigger that 2,000,000 USD in the .

 ![image](https://github.com/EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem/assets/151207530/e8f8d6f4-db10-4a61-9607-6d300940382c)

-Filtering out these records, by forming a new DataFrame named listings_clean_missing_values_Washington_no_outliers. revealed that the most Property Type which relates to the highest Coming Year Forecasted Revenue is Entire home.
+Filtering out these records, by forming a new DataFrame named listings_clean_missing_values_Washington_no_outliers. revealed that the most Property Type which relates to the highest  Forecasted Revenue is Entire home.

 ![image](https://github.com/EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem/assets/151207530/8642b208-9e88-4b32-af3f-55fce14376f6)

-### Stage 8 - Route B: Analyzing the properties' by Coming year Forecasted Revenue Quarterials in Washington, United States, by their Room Type
+### Stage 8 - Route B: Analyzing the properties' by  Forecasted Revenue Quarterials in Washington, United States, by their Room Type
-Applying the plot() method together with the scatter() method on the listings_clean_missing_values_Washington_no_outliers, using the forecasted_revenue field for the x-axis and room_type field for the y-axis for convenience, revealed that the Room Type which relates to the highest Coming Year Forecasted Revenue is
+Applying the plot() method together with the scatter() method on the listings_clean_missing_values_Washington_no_outliers, using the forecasted_revenue field for the x-axis and room_type field for the y-axis for convenience, revealed that the Room Type which relates to the highest  Forecasted Revenue is
 Etire home/apt.

 ![image](https://github.com/EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem/assets/151207530/4b253181-576e-4c15-8d3b-421f4feb94e0)

-### Stage 9 - Route B: Analyzing the properties' by Coming year Forecasted Revenue Quarterials in Washington, United States, by their Neighbourhood
+### Stage 9 - Route B: Analyzing the properties' by  Forecasted Revenue Quarterials in Washington, United States, by their Neighbourhood
-Applying the plot() method together with the scatter() method on the listings_clean_missing_values_Washington_no_outliers, using the forecasted_revenue field for the x-axis and neighbourhood field for the y-axis for convenience, revealed that the Neighbourhood which relates to the highest Coming Year Forecasted Revenue is
+Applying the plot() method together with the scatter() method on the listings_clean_missing_values_Washington_no_outliers, using the forecasted_revenue field for the x-axis and neighbourhood field for the y-axis for convenience, revealed that the Neighbourhood which relates to the highest  Forecasted Revenue is
 Seattle.

 ![image](https://github.com/EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem/assets/151207530/a41953df-8d1f-4e49-8d52-b895cae83c33)

-### Stage 10 - Route B: Analyzing the properties' by Coming year Forecasted Revenue Quarterials in Washington, United States, by their number of Accommodates
+### Stage 10 - Route B: Analyzing the properties' by  Forecasted Revenue Quarterials in Washington, United States, by their number of Accommodates
-Applying the plot() method together with the scatter() method on the listings_clean_missing_values_Washington_no_outliers, using the forecasted_revenue field for the x-axis and accommodates field for the y-axis for convenience, revealed that the numbers of Accommodates which relate to the highest Coming Year Forecasted
+Applying the plot() method together with the scatter() method on the listings_clean_missing_values_Washington_no_outliers, using the forecasted_revenue field for the x-axis and accommodates field for the y-axis for convenience, revealed that the numbers of Accommodates which relate to the highest  Forecasted
 Revenue are between 6 to 10.

 ![image](https://github.com/EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem/assets/151207530/2118a354-e98c-489b-8eae-f142d2d9b359)